helloitsjoe/react-hooks-compose/README.md

 export default composeHooks({ useForm })(FormPresenter);
 ```

+This allows you to export both a component with contained logic, and a purely
+presentational component.

+### Usage with `useState`

-If you compose with `useState` directly (i.e. the props is an array), the prop will remain an array and should be destructured before use:
+If you compose with `useState` directly (i.e. the prop is an array), the prop
+will remain an array and should be destructured before use:

 ```js
 const FormPresenter = ({ nameState: [name, setName] }) => (